Daturoz/MAT-Final-Project/README.md

 ---

-## About This Project
+## About The Project

-This is our final project for AICT lab.
-We made a bakery website called MAT Bakeshop.
-The name MAT comes from our names.
-The website is for a premium bakeshop based in Islamabad that sells cakes, pastries and desserts.
+MAT Bakeshop is a fully functional bakery website we built as our AICT lab final project.
+The name MAT stands for our names — Maryam, Ali and Taloot.
+The website represents a premium bakeshop based in Islamabad that specializes in cakes, pastries, cheesecakes and desserts.

-We tried our best to make it look professional and also easy to use at the same time.
+Our goal was to build something that actually looks and feels like a real business website, not just a basic project submission.
+We focused a lot on the user experience, the design and making sure everything works properly.

 ---

 ## Features

-- Home page with hero section, scrolling image gallery, and customer reviews
+- Home Page with a hero section, auto scrolling image gallery, features section and customer reviews
-- Full menu page with 25+ items and filter buttons by category
+- Menu Page with 25+ items and filter buttons by category (Cakes, Pastries, Cheesecakes, Chocolate)
-- Working shopping cart where you can add items, change quantity and place order
+- Fully working shopping cart with add/remove items, quantity control, live total and order confirmation popup
-- About page with our story and bakeshop stats
+- About Page with our story and some stats
 - Baking videos page with embedded YouTube videos
-- Contact and order form with delivery details
+- Contact and Order form with name, phone, email, address and delivery date fields

 ---